What is SCaN?

 - SCaN for communications professionals: A half day workshop for staff who work across communications disciplines, including internal communications, marketing, media liaison and digital communications.
-A one-hour introductory session is now also available.
+A 90 minutes briefing called SCaN for Communications Professionals Awareness is also available.

 - SCaN for security managers: A mentoring programme for security managers.
 It empowers them to create a difficult environment for individuals or groups seeking to cause harm to your organisation.

 - SCaN for decision-makers: A short briefing for senior executives.

 SCaN is not about spending more money on security measures or employing more security staff.
 It’s about making simple changes and using the resources you already have more effectively.

 The enhanced customer experience will definitely benefit your organisation and this training could be the difference between your organisation being a target or not.